VaibhavMojidra/Tracker-App-Using-React-Native-And-MongoDB/README.md

 ![Tracker_App](https://github.com/VaibhavMojidra/Tracker-App-Using-React-Native-And-MongoDB/blob/master/Screenshots/Tracker_App.gif)

 Tracker App is an tracking application which allow you to record and save the tracks/routes that you have been walk through.
 This app is made over React Native hence it runs on both IOS and Android.
-And all the data is stored on MongoDB
+And all the data is stored on MongoDB Cloud

+- ngrok
-- MongoDB
+- MongoDB Cloud.
 - Hashing using Bcrypt
 - Rainbow Table Attack - Salting
 - React Navigation v4